chirlas24/TFM/Preprocessing_Data/readme.md

 # Preprocessing

-Theses folder is only for preprocessing the data
+This folder is only for preprocessing the data